Can you believe I’ve written 100 posts since I started this blog over a year ago?

 So, after that, I had to wait 2-4 more days before calling my health insurance company to see who they approved for my OB.

-Which was unfortunate, because, by then, I would be cruising along in the backseat of my Honda to Michigan to see my family and friends for three weeks!
+By then, I would be cruising along in the my Honda to Michigan to see my family and friends for three weeks, so I would miss out on the chance to squeeze myself into an OB appointment before I left.

 On the positive side, they did fill my prenatal prescription immediately, and for free!

-It was just a waiting game after that.
+It was really just a waiting game after all of that.
+Lots of waiting.
+And worrying.

-Did I mention all of the boughts of insomnia I had?
+Did I mention all of the bouts of insomnia I had?

 Insomnia came from anxiety that, now that we had told everyone I was pregnant, I would miscarry.